-In line with the regulations that funds should be re-valued every three years, the actuarial valuation applicable for 2015/16 was carried out as at 31 March 2013 (effective from 1 April 2014).
+In line with the regulations that funds should be re-valued every three years, the actuarial valuation applicable for 2016/17 was carried out as at 31 March 2013 (effective from 1 April 2014).
+The subsequent Actuarial revaluation of the Fund was calculated as at 31 March 2016 and the results were published before the 31st March 2017.
+This revaluation will impact on the 2017/18 Financial statements.